 Copayments do not apply to out-of-network benefits.
 Call Spectera® Vision at 1-800-638-3120 to obtain a claim form for out-of-network services.

 Cost

-Like the Medical Benefit Options offered by the Company, you may participate in the Spectera® Vision Insurance Benefit, and your contributions will be payroll-deducted.
-If you elect a Medical Benefit Option, the same dependents that are covered under your Medical Benefit Option must also be covered under the Vision Insurance Benefit.
+Like the Medical Options offered by the Company, you may enroll in Spectera® Vision Insurance, and your premiums will be payroll-deducted.

 Additional Rules